brentley/ecsworkshop/content/secrets/05-rotate-creds/_index.md

 weight: 34
 ---

-In order to trigger a credential rotation - at the Cloud9 terminal enter:
+In this section we will review the process to programmatically rotate the secret credentials.

 {{< tabs >}}
 {{< tab name="copilot-cli" include="./copilot.md" />}}